CUBRID/node-cubrid/Readme.md

     );

-Or, if you prefere the plain callbacks-style:
+Or, if you prefer the standard callbacks "style":

     CUBRIDClient.connect(function (err) {
       if (err) {